+- Accounting Policies,

 - Movement in Reserves Statement;

 - Comprehensive Income and Expenditure Statement;

 - Balance Sheet;

 - Cash Flow Statement;

-- the related notes 1 to 6.5.7; and
+- the related notes 6.1.1 to 6.5.7; and

-- Section 7: Pension Fund Account and related notes.
+- Pension Fund Account and related notes 7.2 to 7.3.8.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.